MaxDam/FenceIndoor/README.md

 pip install keras
 ```

-- Start server in local machine:
+- Start server in the local machine:

 - start mongodb (default is localhost:27017)
 ```